 - Cultural or religious beliefs that discourage suicide and support self-preservation

+Like the national model policy, Idaho’s Suicide Safer Model Policy is intended to help districts protect the health and wellbeing of their school communities.
 Educators have one of the most important jobs in the world.
-School personnel spend more time with youth than any other professionals and can have a significant influence on student well-being.
+School personnel spend more time with youth than any other professionals and they can have a significant influence on student well-being.
 This impact can last a lifetime.
 In addition to academic benefits, actions by school staff can promote protective factors to build resilience and help prevent risky behaviors among youth including suicide.

 Rationale for School-based Prevention

-- Idaho Statute requires school districts to have suicide prevention plans as well as policies on suicide prevention, intervention, and postvention.
-View the Idaho Suicide Safer Model Policy.
+- Idaho Statute requires school districts to have suicide prevention plans as well as policies on suicide prevention, intervention, and postvention

 Idaho Administrative Rules, Statute, and Case Law